• HOME

 Become a financial supporter/benefactor.

-LAYMAN'S HOPE: if you are a thinking, caring individual who "wants to make the world a better place," then odds are you would absolutely, positively love to see America’s LOC and ROC voters, as well as voters in democracies around the planet, transition to PKQ-controlled national legislatures—and probably a.s.a.p.
+LAYMAN'S HOPE: if you are a thinking, caring individual who "wants to make the world a better place," then odds are you would absolutely, positively love to see America’s LOC and ROC voters, as well as voters in democracies around the planet, transition to PKQ-controlled national legislatures—a.s.a.p.

-But, the concept is so new, and you are among the first to hear/learn about it—and it all seems so improbable, that as the chatbot made clear (and believe me I know from personal experience), no one wants to charge out of the gate publicly advocating transitioning to PKQ-controlled Congresses.
-Not when 99.9% of everyone else’s initial, knee-jerk response is going to be to treat the idea as 100% fantasy, something only someone who wasn’t “all there” would actually seriously propose.
+But, the concept is so new, and you are among the first to hear/learn about it, and the idea isn't coming from an Elon Musk, or a Peter Thiel, or a Bill Maher or David Brooks—and it all seems so improbable—that as the AI bot made clear (and believe me I know from personal experience), no one wants to charge out of the gate publicly advocating transitioning to PKQ-controlled Congresses.
+Not when 99.9% of everyone else’s initial, knee-jerk response is going to be to treat the idea as 100% fantasy—a pipe dream—something only someone who wasn’t “all there” would actually seriously propose.

 It is that harsh reality about us humans that underscores why—recall the "Normative Self-Governance Model Hypothesis" graphic—the single-minded objective of everyone who wants our democratic society to take the next evolutionary step in S-G is to help insure that the marketing/advertising campaign is spectacularly successful.

-Successful in the sense that if, say, you’re an academic, you don’t want to have to try to convince your skeptical (and cynical) students and fellow academics that electing PKQ-caliber candidates via Effective Sortition is a serious S-G option—after first having to explain to them what PKQ-caliber legislators are, and what Effective Sortition is, and watching them smirk at the idea, and you for taking it seriously.
+Successful in the sense that if, say, you’re an academic, you don’t want to have to try to convince your skeptical (and cynical) students and fellow academics that electing PKQ-caliber candidates via Effective Sortition is a serious S-G option—after first having to explain to them what PKQ-caliber legislators are, and what Effective Sortition is, and watching them smirk because of the preposterousness of the idea, and at you for taking it seriously.

 That's the difference between an excellent radical idea that no one has heard about vs. everyone has heard, and is excitedly talking about.

 So, please help our society become S-G aware via a national awareness/education campaign.
-Your donation(s) to this website’s GoFundMe page will not be made public if you choose to donate anonymously—and this website will neither sell nor divulge anyone’s name to anyone for any reason.
+Your donation(s) to this website’s GoFundMe page will not be made public if you choose to donate anonymously—and this website will neither sell nor divulge anyone’s name to third party entities, or anyone else, for any reason.

 https://www.gofundme.com/f/introduce-americas-voters-to-a-normative-sg-strategy